198d/cv/index.rst

 :Location: New York, NY

-* Developed tools to monitor, configure and support globally deployed *low-latency* trading infrastructure (compute and network) in exchange-colocated datacenters.
+* Developed tools to monitor, configure and support globally deployed low-latency *Linux* trading infrastructure in exchange-colocated datacenters.
 * Led design (through a collaborative *Git*-based design doc review process) and implementation of *Ansible* runner tool in *Python*.
 Used as the entrypoint for all executions of `ansible-playbook`, it provided